altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "No, don't!"<br/>

 One of the youth drew his short sword and put it to his throat.
-It was a sword he was proud of, sent to him by his parents back in his hometown on his 18th birthday.
+It was a sword he was proud of, sent to him by his parents back in his hometown on his 18th birthday.<br/>

 He wanted to kill himself?

 That might be better though...
-As he thought about that, Holger put his hand on the short sword and restrained the youth.
+As he thought about that, Holger put his hand on the short sword and restrained the youth.<br/>

-He didn't have any reason to do that.
+He didn't have any reason to do that.<br/>

-There was no chance of survival.
+There was no chance of survival.<br/>

-The youth looked with questioning eyes at Holger, waiting for him to explain why he stilled the blade.
+The youth looked with questioning eyes at Holger, waiting for him to explain why he stilled the blade.<br/>

-There was no reason after all.
+There was no reason after all.<br/>

 What should he say?